Our spring member drive starts today!

 Evacuations and closures

-One of the main concerns with the holiday storm is mud and debris flows, and properties near recent burn scar areas are especially of concern.
-To prepare, officials in Orange and L.A. counties have issued evacuation warnings orders for recent burn scar areas.
+One of the main concerns with the holiday storm was mud and debris flows, with properties near recent burn scar areas of particular concern.
+That prompted officials in Orange and L.A. counties to issue evacuation warnings orders for recent burn scar areas.

 If you're unsure of whether your home is in one of the evacuation warning zones, you can see this map on L.A.
 County's webpage for the current emergency.
 Go here for the latest orders in Orange County.

-See latest road conditions in Southern California.
+(See latest road conditions in Southern California.)

 Understanding National Weather Service warnings